Ep 30: How to Build a Skincare Routine

-Dr.TWL: Hi guys, this is Dr. Teo Wan Lin and welcome to my podcast Dermatologist Talks: Science of Beauty.
+Dr.TWL: Hi guys, this is Dr. Teo Wan Lin, accredited dermatologist practising at TWL Specialist Skin and Laser Centre, and welcome to my podcast Dermatologist Talks: Science of Beauty.
 Today I’m going to teach you how to build your very own skincare routine and how you should think about your choice of active ingredients in your skincare, as well as the concept of layering or mixing your skincare ingredients.

 Chelsea: By now, we all should know that the key to having good skin is not just in your genes, but also in your daily habits.
 But when it comes to skincare, there are so many different routines, rules, products and ingredients that I’m told will give me healthy, glowing skin.
 With all that overwhelming amount of information that’s available out there,